Squadron Leader Harold Starr – 253 Squadron

-Harold Starr is the pivot around which Swindon will remember The Few.
-Here’s just part of his story.
-There’s much, much more in the magazine.
+Harold Starr formed the pivot around which Swindon remembered The Few.
+This post tells something of his story.

-Harold Starr was born on September 8,1914.
-He was there fifth of six children born to Ellen and Morley Starr.
-He grew up in the Central Temperance Hotel in Regent Street (now the site of the Savoy) where his mother was proprietor and his father worked as as shop fitter.
+Harold Starr was born on September 8,1914 – the fifth of six children born to Ellen and Morley Starr.
+He grew up in the Central Temperance Hotel in Regent Street (now the site of the Savoy – there are blue plaques there commemorating the Starr Brothers) where his mother was proprietor and his father worked as as shop fitter.

 Harold attended Clarence Street School but completed his education at Cotham Grammar School when the family moved to Bristol.